Consumer Technology Overview Brochure

 EMC compliance testing requirements

-No global EMC compliance testing standard exists.
+No one global EMC compliance testing standard exists.
 Requirements vary from country to country, and regulations are continually evolving.
-At UL, we stay on top these changing EMC requirements so you don’t have to.
-We design the newest testing plans to meet new requirements and keep track of the changes in the required paperwork for your product to gain market access to more than 150 countries.
-We have been conducting compliance and pre-compliance testing for more than 20 years, and our solid reputation means you can trust your testing is performed correctly the first time, reducing your worry about product returns and recalls.
+At UL Solutions, we stay on top of these changing EMC requirements so you don’t have to.
+Our experts keep track of the changes and the required paperwork for your product to gain market access to more than 150 countries.
+We have been conducting compliance and pre-compliance testing for more than 20 years.

-EMC testing solutions to help meet global requirements and regulations
+Our EMC testing solutions can help you meet global requirements and regulations

 Automated EMC testing increases efficiency helping to get your products evaluated and to market sooner.
 It also increases consistency of test results and data across our global suite of test laboratories, making your global market launch more seamless.